-The Clean Air Act Section 608 extends the requirements for the usage of refrigerants.
+The Clean Air Act Section 608 extends the requirements for refrigerant usage.
 It lowers the leak-rate thresholds that trigger the duty to repair ACR equipment:

-- Lowered from 35% to 30% for industrial process refrigeration - Lowered from 35% to 20% for commercial refrigeration equipment - Lowered from 15% to 10% for comfort cooling equipment systems containing 50 or more pounds of refrigerant leak 125% or more of their full charge in one calendar year.
+- Lowered from 35% to 30% for industrial process refrigeration - Lowered from 35% to 20% for commercial refrigeration equipment - Lowered from 15% to 10% for comfort cooling equipment

+It requires quarterly/annual leak inspections for ACR equipment that has exceeded the threshold leak rate and requires owners/operators to submit reports to the EPA if systems containing 50 or more pounds of refrigerant leak 125% or more of their full charge in one calendar year.
 It further requires technicians to keep a record of refrigerant recovered during system disposal from systems with a charge size from 5 - 50 lbs.

-It requires quarterly/annual leak inspections for ACR equipment that has exceeded the threshold leak rate and requires owners/operators to submit reports to EPA if